cristiano-corrado/ipcheck/README.md

 # ipcheck
-Simple script which queries iplocation for ip geolocation information and return a list of items describing the ip
+Simple script which queries iplocation for ip geolocation information and return a list of items describing the ip.
+Will bypass robot check from iplocation website ;)

 ## Install
 ```